suit-wg/information-model/draft-ietf-suit-information-model.md

 ### REQ.SEC.SEQUENCE: Monotonic Sequence Numbers {#req-sec-sequence}

 Only an actor with firmware installation authority is permitted to decide when device firmware can be installed.
 To enforce this rule, manifests MUST contain monotonically increasing sequence numbers.
-Manifests MAY use UTC epoch timestamps to coordinate monotonically increasing sequence numbers across many actors in many locations.
-If UTC epoch timestamps are used, they MUST NOT be treated as times, they MUST be treated only as sequence numbers.
-Devices MUST reject manifests with sequence numbers smaller than any onboard sequence number.
+Manifests may use UTC epoch timestamps to coordinate monotonically increasing sequence numbers across many actors in many locations.
+If UTC epoch timestamps are used, they must not be treated as times, they must be treated only as sequence numbers.
+Devices must reject manifests with sequence numbers smaller than any onboard sequence number, i.e. there is no sequence number roll over.

-Note: This is not a firmware version.
+Note: This is not a firmware version field.
 It is a manifest sequence number.
 A firmware version may be rolled back by creating a new manifest for the old firmware version with a later sequence number.

 Mitigates: [THREAT.IMG.EXPIRED](#threat-expired)